archiboi69/archestra/readme.md

 ## Aim

-The aim of this thesis is to design a business model for a sole-proprietor architectural practice, using a focus competitive strategy, and to apply it in a retirement community test project.
+The aim of this thesis is to design a business model for a sole-proprietor architectural practice, using a focus competitive strategy and its corresponding tactics of specialization, new services and automation, and to evaluate it in a retirement community test project.

 ## Introduction